-Peanut Butter and Jelly Pops are easy cake pops with a surprise inside—peanut butter and jelly!
+Peanut Butter and Jelly Pops are easy cake pops with a surprise inside—it's peanut butter and jelly!
 This recipe uses doughnut holes instead of cake balls, so it comes together in a snap.
 You can change up this recipe by using different fillings like Nutella or frosting instead of the peanut butter and jelly.

 - 1 15-oz package glazed doughnut holes (about 32 pieces)